ubyssey/dispatch/docs/manager.md

 It can be accessed via http at '/admin'.
 Create users using `python manage.py createsuperuser`.

-# Creating and Editing Sections, Persons, Tags, Topics
+# Creating and Editing Sections, Persons, Tags, Topics, Galleries

 Use the manage menu in the top right hand corner to select the type of entity you wish to create/edit.